rengokantai/llsecurecodingrulejavaserialization/README.md

 During serialization, the `writeReplace` method is executed first.
 If present, the `writeObject` method operates on the replacement object.
 `Deserialization` callback methods are invoked in the order.

+### Understand Java object externalization
+Serialization delegates `Externalizable` classes

+### Understand serialization security risks
+issues.
+Naive use of object serialization may allow a malicious party with access to the serialization byte stream to
+- Read private data
+- Create objects with invalid or dangerous state